 Marketing that is targeted at trade groups or businesses, such as retail and distribution.

 A feature of a product or service that a company offers that no other competitor does, which creates market advantage.
 Often used as a key basis for advertisements, promotions and marketing activities for that business.

 The universe is the total group of people from which a research sample is achieved.

 Verbatim is the actual comments made by a respondent and can be used in final research reports to underpin results.
-They provide qualitative data which can enrich quantitative reports.
+It provides qualitative data which can enrich quantitative reports.

-A companies own aspirations and aims for itself.
+A company's own aspirations and aims for itself.

 A type of website or part of a website that allows people to publish their thoughts and opinions.

 A group of web files that start with a file called the home page.
 The home page will enable access via a navigation system to all other pages on the site.
 Websites are hosted on web servers and an individual web server normally hosts a number of small websites.

 The spreading of information about a company, product or service by human communication and interaction alone.